thunderbird/webext-docs/cloudFile.rst

       :name: ``account``
       :type: (:ref:`cloudFile.CloudFileAccount`)

-      The created account
+      The account used for the file upload.

    .. api-member::
       :name: ``fileId``
       :type: (integer)

-      An identifier for this file
+      An identifier for this file.

    .. api-member::